 It was 2017 and Wardah was 29 years old.
 She was enjoying a holiday in Mumbai, which she recalls as a rather awakening trip, when she got the bad news.
 She had a biopsy done during the holiday due to an overgrown lump on her neck, which turned out it had to be removed immediately.
 The doctor decided to avoid any unnecessary stress and played it rather cool.
 He told her that what she had was curable, and was advised to go back to the UK to start chemotherapy right away.

 As she hadn’t been given any in-depth details about her disease, she decided to do her own research online.
 While she was typing the words Hodgkin Lymphoma, she couldn’t help but think that it was such a classy yet deadly name.
 She learned that it was, indeed, one of the most aggressive forms of cancer that affect the lymphatic system.
 Only then, she truly knew what she was facing.
 The words we hope we’ll never hear, read, or have to say, were now rumbling loudly in her head.
-She soon realized it was time to put her big girl hat on and start a new chapter.
+She soon realised it was time to put her big girl hat on and start a new chapter.
 The scariest chapter of her life.

 Growing up in a pretty conservative and emotionally reserved household, she never felt free to express her emotions, not even to herself.
 As a result, she kept suppressing her feelings until adulthood hit her with its waves, and she wasn’t able to navigate them in a healthy way.
 She only felt safe and powerful when she kept things to herself.
 When she didn’t speak up.
 When she didn’t trust.
 Storing all that energy inside felt like a superpower, but instead, it turned out to be a self-destructive unpredictable bomb.
 A bomb fuelled by anger.
 But then, when she needed it the most, she found poetry.
-It helped her not only to channel her emotions but also made her realize what her mind was truly capable of.
+It helped her not only to channel her emotions but also made her realise what her mind was truly capable of.
 She finally learned how to find the moral in every painful situation.
 In her own words:

 “What I learned from my past going through anxiety, is that I was really angry because of how men had treated me.
 I was blaming God because I didn’t understand what did I do to deserve this.
 Going through such heartbreaks, bullies at school, sexual abuse as a kid, abusive relationships… I forgot to see that this is all a lesson.
-I realized that I shouldn’t wait for someone to make me happy.
+I realised that I shouldn’t wait for someone to make me happy.
 I understood that I had to love myself, that finding someone to love or to be loved by someone isn’t the most important thing in life.
 I have a caring family who is everything to me, and I was taking that for granted.
 I started counting my blessings and learning my lessons.”

 She went through 6 months of harsh chemotherapy during which she felt almost like a vampire who liked to live in darkness.
 Her bedroom curtains were always down and her soul felt both dead and overwhelmed with all sorts of emotions.
 She decided to try her best to keep herself busy and continued attending casting calls while no-one knew she was battling cancer (she made sure her wig hid any sign of her baldness).
 She preferred not to make it public and tell her friends only after beating the beast.
 Somehow, she felt it would be more empowering that way.